PSV EINDHOVEN

 Johan Cruijffschaal (Dutch Supercup)

-The match for the Johan Cruijff schaal wìll be played on 4 August between PSV as champion of the previous season and Feyenoord as winner of the KNVB Cup.
+The match for the Johan Cruijff schaal was played on 3 August between PSV as champion of the previous season and Go Ahead Eagles as winner of the KNVB Cup.
+PSV won this match with 2 - 1.

 Dutch League